 H.B.
-No. 2963 introduces Chapter 121 to the Business & Commerce Code, which focuses on the diagnosis, maintenance, and repair of digital electronic equipment.
-The bill defines key terms such as "authorized repair provider," "independent repair provider," and "digital electronic equipment," and establishes the obligations of original equipment manufacturers (OEMs) to provide necessary tools, replacement parts, and documentation for repairs.
-OEMs must make these resources available under fair terms to both authorized and independent repair providers within one year of the first sale.
-Certain categories of equipment, including medical devices and safety communications equipment, are exempt from these requirements.
-Additionally, any contractual provisions that attempt to waive these obligations are deemed void and unenforceable.
+No. 2963 introduces Chapter 121 to the Business & Commerce Code, which addresses the diagnosis, maintenance, and repair of digital electronic equipment.
+The bill defines key terms such as "authorized repair provider," "independent repair provider," and "digital electronic equipment," and establishes the obligations of original equipment manufacturers (OEMs) to provide necessary tools, replacement parts, and documentation to both authorized and independent repair providers.
+OEMs are required to make these resources available under fair and reasonable terms within one year of the first sale of the equipment, while certain categories, including critical infrastructure technology and medical devices, are exempt from these requirements.
+The bill also voids any contractual provisions that attempt to waive these obligations.

 Statutes affected: